Cornwall Railway: The twentieth century

-In the twentieth century the Great Western Railway encouraged these two traffics by running fast goods trains from the area to London and other population centres, and by heavily marketing the holiday opportunities of Cornwall and providing imaginative train services for the purpose.
+In the 20th century, the Great Western Railway encouraged these two traffics by running fast goods trains from the area to London and other population centres, by heavily marketing the holiday opportunities of Cornwall and providing imaginative train services for the purpose.
 Mineral traffic developed too.

 Having been built cheaply, the route was difficult to operate as speeds and traffic density increased, as many sharp curves and very steep gradients militated against efficient operation.
-On summer Saturdays in later years serious delay due to congestion.
+On summer Saturdays in later years, serious delay due to congestion.
 Although the Great Western Railway made some improvements in capital schemes in Cornwall, the constructed topography of the main line made large scale improvement prohibitively expensive.

-From the mid-1960s when holidaymakers began to look abroad for holidays in the sun, the Cornish Riviera inevitably declined, although a significant residual traffic remains.
+From the mid-1960s, when holidaymakers began to look abroad for holidays in the sun, the Cornish Riviera inevitably declined, although a significant residual traffic remains.
 The mineral traffic also continues.
 Through passenger trains from London continue to operate and the original Cornwall railway route remains the backbone of rail business in the County.